-- (15) Repealed effective July 1, 1987. - (16) Repealed effective July 1, 1987.
+- (15) Repealed effective July 1, 1987.

+- (16) Repealed effective July 1, 1987.

 - (17) Repealed effective July 1, 1987.

 - (18) Repealed effective July 1, 1987.

 - (18a) The applicant shall demonstrate the expected effects of the proposed services on competition in the proposed service area, including how any enhanced competition will have a positive impact upon the cost effectiveness, quality, and access to the services proposed; and in the case of applications for services where competition between providers will not have a favorable impact on cost-effectiveness, quality, and access to the services proposed, the applicant shall demonstrate that its application is for a service on which competition will not have a favorable impact.

-Wake Forest Dialysis Center proposes to add five dialysis stations to the existing facility for a total of 15 stations upon completion of the project.
+Wake Forest Dialysis Center proposes to add five dialysis stations to the existing facility for a total of 18 stations upon completion of this project and Project I.D. # K-10126-13.
+However, on September 25, 2013, Project I.D. # K-10126-13 was denied.
+Thus, upon completion of this project, Wake Forest Dialysis Center would be certified for 20 stations [15 + 5 = 20].
 The applicant operates one dialysis center in Wake County.
-Bio-Medical Applications of North Carolina, Inc. (BMA) is the only other provider of dialysis services in Wake County, and operates eleven dialysis centers, as shown in the table below.
+Bio-Medical Applications of North

+Carolina, Inc. (BMA) is the only other provider of dialysis services in Wake County, and operates eleven dialysis centers, as shown in the table below.